 This may seem like a lot, but you can do it.
 We’ve compiled a list of 11 tips to help you succeed as a modern manager.
 These tips will enable you to nurture better individual performance, boost employee engagement, and increase team effectiveness.

 You can help your employees be their best if you supplement your people skills with the right technology and data.
-Follow these tips to have more human, effective, and fair performance conversations.
+Follow these tips for more human, effective, and fair performance conversations.

 1. Set clear goals and measure against them.

-There’s an old business axiom that says “what gets measured gets managed.”
+An old business axiom says, “What gets measured gets managed.”
 Decades of research show the positive impact that goal setting has on performance.
-Beyond just hitting your numbers, the 2014 Stanford University study referenced in the link above showed that having goals and a collaborative sense of purpose was found to improve understanding of team success criteria and enhance information flow and decision-making quality.
+Beyond just hitting your numbers, the 2014 Stanford University study referenced in the link above showed that having goals and a collective sense of purpose improved understanding of team success criteria and enhanced information flow and decision-making quality.

 2. Guard yourself against your biases

 During a performance review process, you need to be keenly aware of your biases because they could lead to inflated or deflated ratings, which compromises the fairness of the process.
-A few of the long list of the biases to guard against in the performance process include:
+A few of the biases to guard against in the performance process include:

-Gender bias: In evaluations, focusing more on the personality and attitudes of women versus more on behaviors and accomplishments of men
+- Gender bias: In evaluations, focusing more on the personality and attitudes of women versus more on the behaviors and accomplishments of men

 3. Give constructive feedback

 Feedback needs to be a regular part of the performance process.
 It’s not uncommon for managers to avoid difficult conversations.
-Even though this might come from a good place, it can undermine the growth of the individual and the success of the team.
+Even though this might come from a good place, it can undermine the individual's growth and the team's success.
 If you want to be an effective manager, you need to be able to deliver candid, constructive feedback.
 Prepare for the conversation, and make it specific, actionable, and future-focused.

 4. Confirm understanding

 Even if you think you did everything right, the feedback you offered may not have been received the way you intended.
-When wrapping up the conversation, summarize your key points and confirm any action items.
+Summarize your key points and confirm any action items when wrapping up the conversation.
 Ask your employee, “What do you think about this?
 How is this landing with you?”
-This will give you a chance to clarify any confusion and open the door for the employee’s commitment to the next steps.
+This will allow you to clarify any confusion and open the door for the employee’s commitment to the next steps.

 5. Establish a follow-up cadence

 Performance needs to be an ongoing conversation with your employees.
-Set up clear next steps and define your expectations so your report can come into the next conversation prepared.
+Set clear next steps and define your expectations so your report can come into the following conversation prepared.

 Employee performance and employee engagement are deeply connected.
-It’s difficult for an employee to perform their best if they don’t feel enthusiastic and connected to the organization.
+It’s difficult for employees to perform their best if they don’t feel enthusiastic and connected to the organization.
 And as a manager, you are in the best position to address issues and boost individual engagement.